 We live in a world which is today defined by digital technology, and in fact, our expectations are now almost completely shaped by what the digital world enables, provides and promises.
 The ‘always-on’ culture means people want what they want when they want it and how they want it.

 Every facet of society has faced a need to adapt and evolve to ensure we embrace this new world.
-Coupled with the greater demand for convenience and a time poor generation, we have seen how businesses, brands and organisations have changed what they offer and how they offer it in order to meet the changing behaviours and desires.
-No place is this more prevalent is the world of education and learning.
+Coupled with the greater demand for convenience and a time-poor generation, we have seen how businesses, brands, and organisations have changed what they offer and how they offer it to meet the changing behaviours and desires.
+No place is this more prevalent than in the world of education and learning.

 The Open University was arguably the trailblazer of distance learning and set a new standard to enable people to access knowledge and learning at an arm’s length.
 But today the whole landscape is considerably more complex, competitive and diverse.